idlrl/flare/tutorial/simulator.md

 @abstractmethod
 def reset(self):
     """
-    reset the environment and return a list of initial observations
+    Reset the environment and return a list of initial observations
     """
     pass